 Paul mentions the remnant of the Jews.
 In Romans 9 through 11, where he’s describing why the Jews have almost universally rejected Christ as their messiah, Paul says, “It’s not universal.
 I’m a Jew and there are Jewish Christians.
 There are Jewish believers in Christ.”
 “So too, at the present time, there is a remnant chosen by grace.”
 (Rom 11:5) That is what he is dealing with here, a remnant.
 A key characteristic of that remnant is trust in the Lord.
-Look at verse 20: “In that day the remnant of Israel, the survivors of the house of Jacob, will no longer rely [or trust] on him who struck them down.”
+Look at Is 10:20, “In that day the remnant of Israel, the survivors of the house of Jacob, will no longer rely on him who struck them down.”
 That’s the Assyrian.
-Remember how Ahaz turned to Assyria for help?
-He is looking to Assyria for help.
-Bad idea.
-He says they are not going to rely on Assyria anymore for help.
-They are not going to rely on Babylon or any Gentile.
+Remember how Ahaz turned to Assyria for hep?
+He’s looking to Assyria for help, a bad idea.
+Isaiah says they are not going to rely on Assyria any more for help.
+They are not going to rely on Babylon or any gentile.
 They are going to rely on the Lord.
-They are going to rely truly on the Lord, the Holy One of Israel.
-This is the heart of the matter, the faith of God’s people.
+They are going to truly rely on the Lord, the Holy One of Israel.
+This is the heart of the matter: the faith of God’s people.
 They had many false trusts, many false hopes.
 They had been trusting in idols and the idols couldn’t save them.
 They trusted in Assyria and Assyria came to destroy them.
 But now at last, finally, they will have learned their lesson.
-They will trust in the Lord alone, for he alone can save.
+They will trust in the Lord alone, for He alone can save.

-So also we have many false trusts and hopes.
+In the same way we also have many false trusts and hopes.
 There are many things we turn to and think are going to deliver us and save us.
 We are constantly drifting back toward our own good works and achievements and the basic essential good nature of our hearts.
-We are essentially good people, we think, until the scripture lays us bare and life lays us bare and we start to see who we really are.
-And so the Lord works in us the same thing he was working in his people here: humility, trust in him and in him alone.
-Well, we can trust in our righteousness, we can trust in our technology, in our medical community and all of their achievements and research.
-We can trust in our wealth, we can trust in our military prowess.
-We can trust in all kinds of things, as a nation and as individuals.
-No, this remnant trusts in the Lord alone, for he alone can save.
+We think we’re essentially good people until the scripture lays us bare, and life lays us bare, and we start to see who we really are.
+The Lord works in us the same thing He was working in His people: humility and trust in Him and in Him alone.
+We can trust in our righteousness.
+We can trust in our technology, in our medical community and all of their achievements and research.
+We can trust in our wealth.
+We can trust in our military prowess.
+We can trust in all kinds of things as a nation and as individuals.
+But this remnant trusts in the Lord alone, for He alone can save.

 God’s Judgment: Overwhelming, Righteous, Restrained

-This passage calls me to repent.
+This passage calls on me to repent.
 It calls on me to say, “What are the motives of my own heart?”
-God is bringing this judgment and it comes with a surgical strike precision.
-It is overwhelming.
-It sweeps across, but it stops right where it needs to.
-You’ve heard of the expressions of collateral damage.
-In World War II, there were bombing raids day and night over the Axis Powers.
-Day and night.
-The bomb sights really weren’t that accurate.
-And the bombs weren’t that accurate, and wind could blow them off.
-And basically they just laid cities low on both sides.
-London, Dresden, and Tokyo, and city after city just laid low, completely wiped out.
-What they call collateral damage.
-Nowadays, we pride ourselves on our advanced laser guided smart bombs and all that.
-So you can watch in the first Gulf War a bomb go down an air intake in a modern skyscraper and say, “We can minimize collateral damage.”
-But still there are images of hospitals that are in rubble and all that kind of thing.
+God is bringing this judgment and it comes with surgical precision.
+It’s overwhelming.
+It sweeps across, but it stops right were it needs to.
+You’ve heard of the expression “collateral damage.”
+In World War II, there were bombing raids day and night.
+The bomb sites really weren’t that accurate.
+The bombs weren’t that accurate, and wind could blow them off course.
+Basically, they just laid cities low.
+London, Dresden, Tokyo, city after city, just laid low, completely wiped out.
+That’s what they call collateral damage.
+Nowadays, we pride ourselves in our advanced laser-guided smart bombs.
+You can watch, in the first Gulf War, a bomb go down an air intake in a modern skyscraper and say, “We can minimize collateral damage.”
+But there are still images of hospitals that are in rubble and that kind of thing.
 We can’t get rid of it.

-There is no collateral damage with God’s judgment.
+There’s no collateral damage with God’s judgment.
 There is none.
 The wages of sin is death.
-The sinner deserves to die, all of us.
-And so this judgment that comes is overwhelming and righteous, but it is also restrained.
+The sinner deserves to die, every one of us.
+So this judgment that comes is overwhelming and righteous, but it’s also restrained.
 God saves a remnant.
-Do you find yourself there, in the remnant that was saved by grace?
+Do you find yourself there in the remnant that was saved by grace?
+This is the only deliverance there really is: Christ’s true deliverance.

 True Oppression: Sin’s Crushing Yoke

-That is the only deliverance there really is, Christ's true deliverance.
-Verse 27 says, “In that day their burden will be lifted from your shoulders, and their yoke from your neck.”
-The real crushing burden, the real yoke is sin and hell and judgment day.
-That is the real burden on our shoulders and we can’t throw it off apart from Christ.
-But thanks be to God that Christ has come, that Jesus died on the cross to take our guilt on himself, the yoke of wickedness and evil and sin and the wrath that it deserves.
-He came to take that judgment on Himself.
+It says in Is 10:27, “In that day their burden will be lifted from your shoulders, their yoke from your neck.”
+The real crushing burden, the real yoke, is sin and hell and judgment day.
+That’s the real burden on our shoulders.
+We can’t throw it off apart from Christ.
+Thanks be to God that Christ has come and that Jesus died on the cross to take our yoke on Himself!
+The yoke of wickedness, and evil, and sin, and the wrath that it deserves, He takes that judgment on Himself.
 He offers us a lighter yoke: His kingly rule.

 He says, ”Come to me all you who are weary and burdened, and I will give you rest.
 Take my yoke upon you and learn from me, for I am gentle and humble in heart, and you will find rest for your souls.
 For my yoke is easy and my burden is light.”
 (Matt 11:28-30) That’s what He offers to you.
-It may be that you have never trusted in Christ, that God brought you sovereignly here today to hear the gospel, the gospel that God sent his son.
+It may be that you have never trusted in Christ and that God brought you sovereignly here today to hear the Gospel, to hear that God sent His son.
 He lived a sinless and perfect life.
-He died a bloody death on the cross as a substitute, not for his own sin, because he never committed any, but for our sins.
-And all we need to do, as in the text, is trust in the Lord alone to save us from our sins.
-That is the gospel.
+He died a bloody death on the cross as a substitute, not for His own sin, because He never committed any, but for our sins.
+All we need to do, as in the text, is trust in the Lord alone to save us from our sins.
+That is the Gospel.

-Now, if you’ve already come to Christ, then understand a few things from this passage.
-First of all, God uses the godless to accomplish his purposes, and everything is right under control.
-He knows what he is doing.
-And it may seem unfair, it may seem like the tyrant has ascended for a while, but God is always watching and assessing their motives.
+If you’ve already come to Christ, then understand a few things from this passage.
+First of all, God uses the Godless to accomplish His purposes, and everything’s under control.
+He knows what He’s doing.
+It may seem unfair.
+It may seem like the tyrant has ascended for a while.
+Bu God is always watching and assessing their motives.
 Always.
-And even the tyrant, by the way, like Nebuchadnezzar, can repent and turn and believe in Christ.
-And so, 1 Timothy 2, Paul wants prayers to be offered for all kinds of men, including kings and those in authority, because God desires all men to be saved.
-And so we can pray for kings and we can believe that God can actually turn their hearts.
-But he is watching the motive of the heart at every moment.
-And it is not unjust for God to use Satan and then judge him for it, for God to use Judas and judge him for it, for God to use the Assyrian and judge them for it.
-It is not unjust because he is testing the motive of the heart.
+Even a tyrant, by the way, like Nebuchadnezzar, can repent and turn and believe in Christ.
+In 1 Timothy 2, Paul wants prayers to be offered for all kinds of men, including kings and those in authority, because God desires all men to be saved.
+So we can pray for kings and we can believe that God can actually turn their hearts.
+But He is watching the motives of their hearts at every moment.
+It is not unjust for God to use Satan and then judge him for it, for God to use Judas and judge him for it, for God to use the Assyrian and judge him for it.
+It’s not unjust because He is testing the motive of their hearts.